 - Detect programs, features, drivers slowing down a fast start up, shutdown or hibernation

 - Identify & Troubleshoot Unknown Devices in Windows

 - Let Windows download latest Drivers and Icons for your Devices automatically

 - Tips to fix common driver problems in Windows

 - Troubleshoot Driver Problems in Windows with Driver Verifier Manager

-- How to back up & restore Drivers in Windows
+- Use Double Driver to back up & restore Drivers in Windows